 We are also interested in the design and synthesis of stapled peptides, targeting the disruption of protein-protein interactions using this novel class of potential therapeutics.

-We collaborate with groups within the Edinburgh Cancer Research Centre [Ball, Brunton, Carragher, Frame, Patton], the Scottish Centre for Regenerative Medicine [Kunath, Williams] and internationally [Fearnhead (NUI Galway, Ireland)] to develop potential therapeutic leads.
+We collaborate with groups within the School of Chemistry at Edinburgh [Michel, Barlow], the Cancer Research UK Edinburgh Centre [Ball, Brunton, Carragher, Frame, Patton], the Scottish Centre for Regenerative Medicine [Kunath, Williams] and internationally [Fearnhead (NUI Galway, Ireland)] to develop potential therapeutic leads.

 The Hulme group are interested in the light fastness of historic natural products dyestuffs (see Chem.
 Soc.
 Rev., 2005) and have investigated the light-ageing of natural yellow flavonoid dyes such as those found in the plants weld and dyers greenweed, and red/black neoflavonoid dyes such as those found in brazilwood.
 Sample sizes are necessarily very small and the Hulme group have pioneered the use of LC-MS and more recently UPLC in the analysis of dyestuffs, working on material from the NMS, Burrell, Bodleian, Historic Royal Palaces, and V&A collections over the past 15 years.
 From 2002-2005 the group took part in the largest project funded under the EC FP5 Cultural Heritage Programme (Contract: EV4K-CT-2001-00048) on the Monitoring of Damage in Historic Tapestries (MODHT).
 Royal tapestries were extremely prestigious and very expensive pieces (typically costing as much as a battleship each) and represent a rich part of European cultural heritage.
 From 2009-13 the group had a studentship from the EPSRC/AHRC funded Science and Heritage programme.
 Past research group members have gone on to work at the Swiss Institute of Art in Zurich, the National Gallery in London and National Museums Scotland.